Chalarangelo/30-seconds-of-code/README.md

 ### allEqual

-Check if all elements are equal
+Check if all elements in an array are equal.

 Use `Array.every()` to check if all the elements of the array are the same as the first one.